postrv/autorust-docs/Writerside/topics/TuringPi-Rust-AI-Agent-Platform.md

 - We should use Kubernetes, which is designed for scalability and reliability.
 - Autoscaling should be enabled.
 - Appropriate performance and health checks should be implemented.

-## Cost Analysis

-- We should use K3's, which is free and open-source.
-- We should use Rust, which is free and open-source.
-- We should use Kubernetes, which is free and open-source.
-- We should perform a cost analysis of the OpenAI API and other AI providers and consider how best to optimise the system for cost.

 ## Risks and Mitigations